phorsfall/teaching-sinatra/lesson_plans/lesson1.md

 ## Beginning Ruby

-* Work through notes
+* Work through chapters 1 and 2 of Learn to Program
-* Do the first exercise from the end of Chapter 4
-  * They should create a new file for their program
-  * Can do the other example if finished